First-Time Buyer Guide

 Planning your house buying budget

-It’s also a good idea to see how much you can afford to pay monthly on your mortgage, consider the potential extra costs of moving, and how you will pay for them.
+It’s also a good idea to see how much you can afford to pay monthly on your mortgage and consider the potential extra costs of moving and how you will pay for those.

 Mortgage application fees